Types of Crushers: What you need to know

 Screening and multiple crushing sequences can also limit material waste.
 Some common tools used during the process are:

 Screening Equipment: If a piece of material is too large for the crushing machine to effectively handle, it must be removed.
 Screening equipment removes any material that will slow the production process.
-It sorts and classifies materials by size using a series of screens with different sized openings.
+It sorts and classifies materials by size using a series of screens with different-sized openings.
 These openings, or grids, allow small rocks to move along and large rocks to be excluded.
 If the material does not fit through the openings, it will be excluded from the next phase of the reduction process.
 Then, it is either sent back into the crushing process for further size reduction or removed completely from production.
-Screening equipment is crucial to an effective tertiary crushing operation as large material can take up needed space and consume valuable energy creating delays and costing money.
+Screening equipment is crucial to an effective tertiary crushing operation, as large materials can take up needed space and consume valuable energy, creating delays and costing money.

 What is the difference between a cone crusher and gyratory crusher?